-In school, pupils will be supported by their House Tutors, Housemasters, Subject Teachers and Counsellor.
+In school, pupils will be supported by their House Tutors, Heads of House, Subject Teachers and Counsellor.
 They will also be seeking advice from their peers and elders in school who have gone through this process.
 We will endeavour to help them choose well.